renansluna/nextStep/README.md

-# light
+# nextStep

-Light is a collaborative mobile application that helps blind people walk around the globe.
+nextStep is a collaborative mobile application that helps blind people walk around the globe.

 Main idea of the app: